rubenwardy/minetest_modding_book/_en/players/chat_complex.md

 A sub command is a particular response to an input param.
 When a player runs the chat command, the first sub command that matches their input will be run, and no others.
-If no subcommands match then the user will be told of the invalid syntax.
+If no subcommands match, then the user will be told of the invalid syntax.
 For example, in the above code snippet if a player types something of the form `/sethp username 12` then the function passed to cmd:sub will be called.
-If they type `/sethp 12 bleh` then a wrong input message will appear.
+If they type `/sethp 12 bleh`, then a wrong input message will appear.

 `:name :hp:int` is a route.
 It describes the format of the param passed to /teleport.